itpp-labs/misc-addons/web_debranding/README.rst

 8. Replaces "Odoo" in strings marked for translation.
 9. Replaces default favicon to a custom one
 10. **Hides Apps menu** (by default, only admin (superuser) can see Apps menu.
 You could change it via tick "Show Modules Menu" in user's access rights tab)
-11. Disables server requests to odoo.com (publisher_warranty_url) - optional
+11. Disables server requests to odoo.com (publisher_warranty_url) - optional.
+Works only for non-enterprise versions of odoo, check `note <#enterprise-users-notice>`_ below.
 12. Deletes "My odoo.com account" button
 13. Deletes Apps and other blocks from Settings/Dashboard
 14. Replaces "Odoo" in planner